 When the parkland of the Thornes estate was opened to the public in 1924 it included two lakes with a number of islands on them.
 There was a smaller lake upstream of the present lake which extended almost as far as the Gardener’s House and this was filled in around 1970.
 A boathouse stood at the lower end of the large lake until about 1960.
-Now Canada Geese, mallards and moorhens are the main birds to be seen on the lake.
+Now Canada Geese, mallards, moorhens and swans are the main birds to be seen on the lake.
 On the larger island in the lake once stood a statue of Pandora in a small temple which was eventually destroyed in severe weather in 1970.